Initial from a Breviary (British Library, Stowe 12, f. 297v)

-Forced to take a part in his Lord's destruction, the loyal Cross is shaken but stands firm; the disciples flee, and he alone is steadfast, rooted in position.
+But he can't; he must stand fast.
+Forced to take a part in his Lord's destruction, the loyal cross is shaken but stands firm; the disciples flee, and he alone is steadfast, rooted in position.
 I don't think the Dream of the Rood's unforgettable half-line - hwæðre ic fæste stod - could have influenced the choice of adjective in the Middle English verse, but it's a happy accident.
 And yet it's not surprising, because standing fast is one defining characteristic of the cross, 'the still point of the turning world': Stat crux volvitur dum orbis, the cross stands while the world turns.

 This Crucifixion scene comes from a Psalter made in Winchester towards the end of the eleventh century (British Library, Arundel 60).
 Here's another from the same manuscript:

-These crosses look so simple, but we know that Anglo-Saxon crucifixes could be incredibly elaborate.
+In appearance, too, we know that early medieval crucifixes could be incredibly elaborate.
 The speaking cross in the Dream of the Rood is adorned with gold and gems, streaming with colour, and so large that it stretches from heaven to earth.

 Þuhte me þæt ic gesawe syllicre treow

 fægere æt foldan sceatum, swylce þær fife wæron